 Industry funding must be handled with separate agreements based upon the partnership.
 Please discuss with the Research Administration regarding what type of agreement is appropriate.

-The Cowboy Innovations office, housed on the Stillwater campus, is available to provide individualized assistance when intellectual property is being developed.
+The Office of Technology Commercialization, housed on the Stillwater campus, is available to provide individualized assistance when intellectual property is being developed.
 This team can assist with intellectual property protection, industry partnerships, and venture capital funding.

 Further information on current OSU Center for Health Sciences partnerships can be found here.